jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 So thanks to "hostinfo" we can also list all containers from that central place.
 Cool.

-In the very first versions, dotCloud was building your apps "in place", i.e. when you push your code, the code would be copied to a temporary directory in the container (while it's still running the previous version of your app!), the build would happen, then a switcheroo happens (a symlink is updated to point to the new version) and processes are restarted.
+In the very first versions, dotCloud was building your apps "in place," i.e. when you push your code, the code would be copied to a temporary directory in the container (while it's still running the previous version of your app!), the build would happen, then a switcheroo happens (a symlink is updated to point to the new version) and processes are restarted.

 To keep things clean and simple, this build system was managed by a separate service, that directly accessed the container data structures on disk.
-So we had the "container manager", "hostinfo", and the "build manager", all accessing a bunch of containers and configuration files in the same directory (`/var/lib/dotcloud`).
+So we had the "container manager," "hostinfo," and the "build manager," all accessing a bunch of containers and configuration files in the same directory (`/var/lib/dotcloud`).

-Then we added support for separate builds (probably similar to Heroku's "slugs).
+Then we added support for separate builds (probably similar to Heroku's "slugs").
 The build would happen in a separate container; then that container image would be transferred to the right host, and a switcheroo would happen (the old container is replaced by the new one).

 We had the equivalent of volumes, so by making sure that the old and new containers were on the same host, this process could be used for stateful apps